DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

-As a general rule, when establishing where to put a seam and subsequently making cuts, you want to put as few cuts and seams in important areas as possible.
+As a general rule, when establishing where to put a seam and subsequently making cuts, you'll want to *put as few cuts and seams in important areas as possible.*

 Important areas are likely to be regions of your model that will be seen the most - or areas that have no natural edges or corners (eg. the middle of a large surface).